sama1mansn/greenfield-docs/docs/api-sdk/sdk.md

 ---

 # SDKs
-Below is the list of Official SDKs for BNB Greenfied in different languages.
+Below is the list of Official SDKs for BNB Greenfield in different languages.

 ## Official SDK
 - [Official Go implementation SDK](https://github.com/bnb-chain/greenfield-go-sdk)